|

 Source: Bret H. Goodpaster and colleagues (including Anne Newman, M.D.)
 Obesity, Regional Body Fat Distribution, and the Metabolic Syndrome in Older Men and Women, Arch Intern Med.
 April 11, 2005.

-pressure that increase risk for diabetes and heart disease.
+Metabolic syndrome is a condition associated with high blood sugar, cholesterol and blood pressure that increase risk for diabetes and heart disease.
 (Dr. Abe Mirkin.)

 It's safer to look like a pear than an apple